tiby312/broccoli-project/report/src/ch4-aabb-data-layout.md

 There are a couple of observations to make.
 * Direct is the faster at querying, but the slowest at construction
-* Default is the best all-around.
+* Semi-Direct is the best all-around.
 * Indirect isn't far behind Default.
 * Direct is greatly influenced by the size of `T`.